TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 To run a compilation profile, click the 'Run' button in the compilation dialog.
 Note that the 'Run' button changes into a 'Stop' button once the compilation profile is running.
 If you click on this button again, TrenchBroom will terminate the currently running tool.
 A running compilation will also be terminated if you close the compilation dialog or if you close the main window, but TrenchBroom will ask you before this happens.
 Note that the compilation tools are run in the background.
 You can keep working on your map if you wish.

-If you want to test your compilation profile without actually running it, you can hold the #key(307) when clicking on the 'Run' button.
+If you want to test your compilation profile without actually running it, you can hold the #key(Alt) when clicking on the 'Run' button.
 A test run will only print what each task will do without actually executing it.

 Once the compilation is done, you can launch a game engine and check out your map in the game.
 The following section explains how you can configure game engines and launch them from within the editor.